-The United States’ National Institute of Standards and Technology (NIST) has issued new password recommendations and standards for government officials, and everyone can stand to benefit from at least considering the recommendations--even in the business sector.
-Some of these might seem a bit odd compared to what professionals typically say about passwords but bear with us.
-MyTek’s Tip of the Week is always a great source to keep you updated on best practices for Phoenix technology in business news.
-Keep in mind, these recommended practices are new and not supported on all sites and login accounts.
-Here are just a few of them:
+The National Institute of Requirements and Technology (NIST) in the United States has published new password guidelines and standards for government personnel, and everyone, including businesses, can benefit from at least considering the advice.
+Some of these may sound strange in comparison to what most professionals say regarding passwords but stick with us.
+MyTek’s Tip of the Week is a fantastic way to stay up to speed on the latest in technology and business news.
+Keep in mind that these best practices are very new and may not be supported by all websites or login accounts.
+Here are a few examples:

-- Make the Passwords User-Friendly: Above all else, under the regulations of NIST, passwords should be user-friendly and place the burden on the verifier whenever possible.
-NakedSecurity explains this further by elaborating that forcing best practices upon users doesn’t always help: “Much research has gone into the efficacy of many of our so-called “best practices” and it turns out they don’t help enough to be worth the pain they cause.”
-MyTek can support your company with best practice employee implementation as a part of the Phoenix technology solutions we offer to our clients.
-After all, your security policies are only effective if they are implemented.
+- Passwords should be user-friendly: Above all, passwords should be user-friendly and shift the burden of proof on the verifier wherever feasible, according to NIST rules.
+NakedSecurity mentions that imposing best practices on users isn’t necessarily effective: ‘Much study has gone into the efficacy of many of our so-called “best practices,” and it turns out they don’t help enough to justify the pain they create.’
+As a part of the technology solutions we provide to our clients, MyTek can assist your organization with best practices.
+After all, your security rules are only as good as their implementation.

-- Ditch password hints: This is one you might not have heard of.
-NIST asks that password hints be removed, as anyone trying to break into an account can use their knowledge of the target to overcome this barrier and change a password (or find out the current one).
-The same can be said for knowledge-based authentication involving questions about the user’s personal life.
-Also keep in mind that replicating the same password for numerous accounts is a big no-no – just one of those real life Phoenix technology solutions that have big impact on your day to day business data safety.
+- Get rid of password hints: You might not be familiar with this one.
+Password clues should be deleted, according to NIST, since anybody attempting to break into an account can use their knowledge of the target to circumvent this barrier and change a password (or find out the current one).
+Knowledge-based authentication incorporating questions about the user’s personal life is similar.
+Also, remember that using the same password for many accounts is a no-no – just one of the real-life technology solutions that may have a significant influence on your day-to-day company data security.

 - Passwords will no longer expire: This relates to the previous point about passwords being “user-friendly.”
 Passwords should only be reset if they have been forgotten, phished, or stolen.